THE ANCIENT EGYPTIAN ARCHED HARP

 There is tantalizing evidence, that this angular version of the ancient arched harp may have migrated in antiquity, as far as China!
 (Special thanks again, to my YouTube Channel subscriber "Leftyseargent", for providing the following intriguing details).

-The "phoenix-headed konghou", known in China since at least the 3rd Century BCE, is an almost exact copy of the Mesopotamian processional harp, with the sound box carried against the shoulder and the post parallel to the ground:
+The "phoenix-headed konghou", known in China since at least the 3rd Century BCE, is an almost exact copy of the Mesopotamian processional harp seen earlier above, with the sound box carried against the shoulder and the post parallel to the ground:

 Further details can be found at: